WenqinSHAO/pvd-dev/README.md

 1. It first modifies the IPv6 neighbour discovery option parser behaviour, so that it can understand what happens inside a PvD option.
 This PvD parsing behaviour can be easily turn on/off via option net.ipv6.conf.<interface>.parse_pvd in sysctl.
 The default value is 1, which means on.
 2. TODO: describe the RA parsing behaviour here.
 Note that when parse_pvd is truned off, the kernel just skipps the PvD option in RA as unpactched kernel will do.
 3. When applying learnt ND6 options in RAs, the patch associates prefixes, routes, etc. to the corresponding PvD.
-4. New rtnetlink messages are added so that userspace can be aware of the PvD information update.
+4. (TODO: detail better what Thierry has done) New rtnetlink messages are added so that userspace can be aware of the PvD information update.

 Once kernel building finished, generated linux-.*.deb shall sit in $your_project_directory/src/linux-env/